rackerlabs/docs-developer-blog/_posts/2019-03-20-repair-block-corruption-in-an-oracle-database.md

 ---

-This post discusses how to repair multiple or single block corruption of data files, including system datafiles, in an Oracle&reg; database.
+This post discusses how to repair multiple or single block corruption of data files, including system data files, in an Oracle&reg; database.
 Block corruption is a common source of database outages.

 <!-- more -->